AdsPostX/adspostx_flutter/README.md

 ### To Load Offers.

+- if you don't want to pass any attributes then pass it as '{}'.
+- example of non-empty attribute: {"name": "dev", "country": "usa"}

 ```
 Future<void> loadOffers(Map attributes, BuildContext context) async {
     bool status = false;
     // show loading indicator..
+    // in case of no attribute needed, pass {}.

     try {
       status = await _adspostxPlugin.loadOffers(attributes);
     // hide loading indicator, if status = true, mean we are ready to show offers now.